gabriellydasi/gabriellydasi/README.md

 - Was born in February, 2001
 - Currently graduating in Information Systems at Universidade de Pernambuco
 - Looking for my first opportunity to work as a web developer

+### 🧩 Personal Interests
-- Love sci-fiction, suspense and psychological horror films
+- Sci-fiction, romance, period dramas, suspense and psychological horror films
-- Indie and rock music fan
+- New wave, gothic, punk, post-punk, indie, metal, jazz, alternative, oldies, country
-- Really into RPG games
+- Sudoku and RPG games
-- Evangelion is my favourite anime
+- Anime

 ### 💻 Programming
 Learning ⏳